Canadian Bison Identification and Traceability

 To order tags, click here for a French-Bison Identification Tag Order Form.

-NEW!
 Now available through the Canadian Bison Association: RFID(EID) tag readers click here

 Maximizing the benefits of RFID technology click here

 Important Guidelines for Producers

 - All bison must be tagged with the approved tag before leaving their herd of origin (unless going to an approved tagging site).

 - The bison RFID tags are white in colour – yellow RFID tags are illegal for bison

 The tags should be applied according to the manufacturer's instructions (see pictures below)